HarvardOpenData/ipython-tutorial/README.md

 ## Other useful stuff

 * If you'll be installing packages, be sure you make a virtual environment first.
 [Here's how to do that.](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments)
+* We recommend installing a few other packages, which will probably come in hands.
+Run `pip2 install pandas` and `pip2 install numpy` to get 2 useful packages.